SugarCRM: Editions

+Sugar Market (marketing automation) and Sugar Serve (customer service software) are also offered, along with several additional optional capabilities.

 Community edition

 SugarCRM provided a community edition, Sugar CE, previously known as Sugar Open Source.
 It was available free of charge alongside paid editions until version 6.5.

 In 2013, Sugar version 7 was announced but was only released in Sugar's hosted paid environment.
 No update to the community edition was announced with it.
 SugarCRM's community support team have stated that 7.0 will not be available in a community edition, and that no release date for an updated community edition was known.
 After that SugarCRM released a notice saying that they "have no plans" to release 7 to Open Source.

 In April 2018, Clint Oram, CMO & Founder of SugarCRM, Inc., posted to the company's community blog that the Community Edition open source project had officially ended.

 Deployment options

 Sugar is a software as a service (SaaS) product.
 As of Sugar 7, customers can opt to use an on-premises product, SugarCRM's Sugar Cloud, one of SugarCRM's partners, or public cloud services (such as Amazon Web Services, Microsoft Azure, Rackspace Cloud or IBM SmartCloud).